With great sadness, we announce the passing of

 The responsibility of a martial artist in our tradition must extend a step further.
 For our martial tradition to truly be a living art form, as opposed to a sport or craft, it cannot remain static; our art must continue to evolve and serve as a medium through which the development of its practitioners can be expressed.
 The A.M.A.S. endeavors to contribute to the progressive development of its traditions.
 By strengthening and propagating these traditions within the context of modern society we will generate innovation based upon correct understanding.

-The picture above is of Todd Sensei when he received his Nidan diploma from the Kodokan in Japan.
+This picture is of Todd Sensei when he received his Nidan diploma from the Kodokan in Japan.
 Todd Sensei was one of Scott Sensei's primary teachers.